Introduction

 Bite cells, also known as degmacytes, have the characteristic “bite” appearance on the red cells on a peripheral blood smear in terms of RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Circular Depressions: The defining feature of a bite cell is one or more round, well-defined depressions on the cell surface.
+- Circular Depressions: The defining feature of a bite cell is one or more round, well-defined depressions on the cell surface.
 These depressions resemble bites taken out of a cookie, hence the name.

-• Smooth or Irregular Edges: The edges of the bite can be smooth or slightly irregular.
+- Smooth or Irregular Edges: The edges of the bite can be smooth or slightly irregular.

 Causes of Bite Cells